 You have made the decision to use Vinyl cladding for your home, great choice!

-Vinyl cladding is currently the most popular exterior cladding choice in many countries around the world and is growing in popularity in New Zealand as awareness of its many benefits grows.
+Vinyl cladding is currently the most popular exterior cladding choice in many countries around the world.
+It's growing in popularity in New Zealand as awareness of its many benefits grows.

-Vinyl cladding is available in lots of great colours and styles and if you're renovating or re-cladding, new vinyl cladding can give your home a brand new look.
+Vinyl Cladding is available in lots of great colours and styles.
+If you're renovating or re-cladding, new vinyl cladding can give your home a brand new look.
 It can also protect your home from the elements and is resistant to insect and chemical damage.
-Vinyl cladding is long-lasting, low-maintenance and lightweight while still strong enough to withstand high-winds and rain and is perfect for earthquake prone regions.
+Vinyl cladding is long-lasting, low-maintenance, and lightweight.
+Yet it's strong enough to withstand high-winds and rain, and is perfect for earthquake prone regions.

-When you contact Vinyl Cladding New Zealand for a price, we will require measurements from you in order to provide you with an accurate price.
+When you contact Vinyl Cladding New Zealand for a quote, we will need measurements from you to provide you with an accurate price.
 You may already have plans available that you can send us to price from, but if you are re-cladding an existing property you may not have access to these.

 - MAKE A ROUGH SKETCH OF THE HOUSE